temporalio/sdk-go/contrib/tools/workflowcheck/README.md

   fmt.Printf: false
 ```

-Then running `workflowcheck -config workflowcheck.config.yaml .` Would not only show the `time.Now` error.
+Then running `workflowcheck -config workflowcheck.config.yaml .` would only show the `time.Now` error.
 See the
 "Configuration" section below for more details on configuration.

 If, say, we wanted that specific `time.Now` call to be allowed, we could add the `//workflowcheck:ignore` comment right
 above or on the right-hand side of the line that calls it.
 Then the next `workflowcheck` call would no longer report it
 as non-deterministic.
+See "Inline Ignoring" below.

 ## `go vet` and VisualStudio Code Usage